Flight-Free-UK/flight_free_uk_website/source/posts/train-travel-is-a-gem-waiting-for-rediscovery.html.markdown

 > This is not a holiday, this is akin to being the protagonist of a Hemmingway novel.

-The booking engine [LOCO2 ](https://loco2.com/)offer a simple Europe-wide city to city search of alternative travel routes including overnight sleepers (expensive), high speed day trains (cheap) and every alternative you can think of in-between.
+The booking engine [Rail Europe](https://raileurope.co.uk) (formerly Loco2) offer a simple Europe-wide city to city search of alternative travel routes including overnight sleepers (expensive), high speed day trains (cheap) and every alternative you can think of in-between.

 Trains are the lowest carbon emission form of easily accessible public transport.
 As a passionate traveller, mother and environmental scientist I’ve completely reimagined how to explore the world.
 A holiday is no longer a jet to Mexico to lie by the beach for a week nor a quick weekend in Rome.
 I’ve rediscovered travel as something to be savoured rather than an inconvenience between home and holiday.
 And this excitement has been triggered by a compulsion to discover new ways to live in a world so damaged by modern lifestyles.